 Listen to the related podcast episode for this post.

-As a freelancer it can be difficult to separate work and the rest of your life.
-Freelance work is commonly depicted as working at home from your couch, bed or kitchen table.
-However, for most people this is not the most productive or ideal situation.
+As a freelancer, it can be difficult to separate work and the rest of your life.
+Freelance work is commonly depicted as working at home from your couch, bed, or kitchen table.
+However, for most people, this is not the most productive or ideal situation.
 Being in a space that is utilized for other purposes can create unnecessary distractions.
-Your workspace should be just that: a space where you work and nothing else.
+Your workspace should be just that: space where you work and nothing else.
 Clearly delineating this area can improve both your work and personal life.
 So, what factors should you take into account?

 When it comes to freelance, you should have as few barriers as possible between you and your work.
 Therefore, you’ll want a workspace that is convenient for you to access.
 If your workspace is only available for a few hours or is far away then you will be less likely to get your work done.
 Think of the gym.
 If your gym was 30 minutes away and was only open for an hour would you go?
 The same can be said for your freelance work.
 Make sure your area is convenient whether it’s at home or a nearby co-working space.